maxburian/SAXS_py3/doc/Statistics.rst

    plt.title(r"Wrong Beam Center")

 If the calibration is wrong you will for example see in the standard deviation.
 Like in this example.
-Here the beam center is wrong
+Here the beam center is wrong.